Louise Raggio: Early life

-Louise Hilma Ballerstedt was born into a German immigrant family on June 15, 1919 at her grandmother's home in Austin, Texas.
+Louise Hilma Ballerstedt was born on June 15, 1919 to first generation parents of Swedish and German descent. at her grandmother's home in Austin, Texas.
+She graduated as valedictorian from her high school in Austin and was the first in her family to go to college.
 She attended the University of Texas, where she earned her bachelor's degree summa cum laude in 1939.
+While in university, she also served as president of the Austin League of Women Voters and was a member of Phi Beta Kappa as well as a Rockefeller Foundation scholarship winner.
 She married Grier Raggio, who was then a government lawyer, in 1941.
-During her years of raising three sons she attended Southern Methodist University at night earning her law degree by 1952.
+During her years of raising three sons she attended Southern Methodist University at night earning her law degree by 1952 where she was the only woman in her graduating class.

 Career

 Louise Raggio found a job working as an assistant district attorney in Dallas County in 1954 and was put in charge of child support, delinquent fathers, juvenile court and family law.
 While working as a prosecutor, she learned that married women had fewer rights in Texas than single women, i.e. married women in Texas had limited property rights and couldn't take out bank loans or start their own businesses without their husband's approval.
 One of her quotes in the KERA Texas TrailerBlazer about her sums up the situation of a woman at the altar in Texas: "When a man and woman got married, they were one, and he was the one."

-Louise Raggio began to fight for the rights of women and became the first female prosecutor in Dallas County, Texas.
+Louise Raggio began to fight for the rights of women and became the first female prosecutor in Dallas County, Texas in 1954.